 - property or business valuation reports;

 - forecasted cash flow information;

-- additional disclosure about an acquired business, such as key financial information that explain the financial performance and operations of that business prior to its acquisition.
+- additional disclosure about an acquired business, such as key financial information that explains the financial performance and operations of

+that business prior to its acquisition.

-If an issuer thinks that it might fall into an exceptional circumstance where additional financial information might be required, it could utilize the pre-filing procedures in NP 11-202.
+While it is our expectation that these circumstances will be rare, if an issuer thinks that it might fall into an exceptional circumstance where additional financial information might be required, it could utilize the pre-filing procedures in NP 11-202.